wangqinNick/tp/docs/DeveloperGuide.md

 The main class holds the main loop.
 Most classes used by the main class are static in nature and do not need to be instantiated.

-The `Command` and `CommandResult` objects are dependencies of Executor in addition to `Ravi`. `Executor` can be viewed as a simple layer of abstraction on top of `Command` and `CommandResult` to facilitate the execution of user commands. `Command` is a dependency of `Parser` as `Parser` creates `Command` objects to return to the main loop.
+`Executor` can be viewed as a simple layer of abstraction on top of `Command`, `CommandResult`, `StateManager`, `TimeTableManager`, `InputOutputManager` to facilitate the execution of user commands, while reducing the dependencies of the main class. `Command` is a dependency of `Parser` as `Parser` creates `Command` objects to return to the main loop.

 ![Sequence diagram 1 for Main loop](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/MainSequenceDiagram.png?raw=true)